Monday, August 26, 2013

 After notes from Lisa and a somewhat leisurely dinner, we headed over the FringeCENTRAL for FringeTEASERS.
 FringeCENTRAL is the main office for the festival, always in a different place each year.
 This year it's a nice big room on 2nd Av, with a lot of couches and chairs for people to hang out, look over their guides, choose their shows and purchase tickets.

-A dozen or so productions were invited to perform 5 minutes for whoever walked in -- and all the other artists performing this afternoon.
+A dozen or so productions were invited to perform five minutes for whoever walked in -- and all the other artists performing this afternoon.
 Several of the artists from last night were in attendance who were also at last night's gig at The Cutting Room.
-It was much more enjoyable to see them here, much more condusive, just projecting and not relying on microphones, everybody seemed really loose and comfortable, and the audience was so supportive!
+It was much more enjoyable to see them here, much more conducive, just projecting and not relying on microphones, everybody seemed really loose and comfortable, and the audience was so supportive!

 Big crowd!